Open Accessibility Menu

 Why Choose Mr. Handyman for Rockwall Drywall Repair?

 • Repairing cracks and holes.
-First, our team will assess the severity of damage.
+First, our team will assess the severity of the damage.
 Then, we’ll provide a solution for a long-term fix.
 That could mean patching a small hole or replacing an entire sheet.

 • Home renovation installation.
 Updating your kitchen and need to knock down and build a new wall?
 We can help with that.
-We’ll stick to schedule as much as possible, be transparent with you through every step of the renovation process, and work with you to bring your unique vision to life.
+We’ll stick to the schedule as much as possible, be transparent with you through every step of the renovation process, and work with you to bring your unique vision to life.

 • Repairing flood damage/burst pipe damage.
 It can feel overwhelming while trying to get everything back to normal when a burst pipe damages your walls.
-Don't worry however, because the team at Mr. Handyman is in your corner.
+Don't worry, however, because the team at Mr. Handyman is in your corner.
 We'll help to get rid of damaged drywall, clean up the resulting mess and install new sheets efficiently.

 • Smoothing ceiling texture and repairing ceiling damage.
 Do you live in an older house and have always disliked your popcorn ceiling?
-Or maybe your upstairs bathroom flooded and damaged the first floor ceiling?
+Or maybe your upstairs bathroom flooded and damaged the first-floor ceiling?
 Our team can help with a range of ceiling repairs.

 A sagging ceiling and hole in the wall of a residential bathroom, and the results of the drywall repairs completed to fix the damage.